natenka/q_and_a/code/02_explore_network_map/README_ENG.md

           '===='
 ```

+The order of work can be something like this:

+1. Connect to R1 and get CDP neighbors - only SW1
-First we connect to R1, then to SW1 and to R2, R3.
+2. We connect to SW1 and get three neighbors R1, R2, R3 - we connect only to R2 and R3, since we have already connected to R1

 Device IP addresses in the dictionary below:

 * R1 192.168.100.1